 - The kitchen flooring shall be smooth and washable.

 - The windows in the kitchen shall be provided with nylon wire mesh/net screen to prevent access of flies, insects, rodents etc.

 - The ceiling in the kitchen shall be maintained clean, smooth and free from cobwebs/flaking of plaster

 - The kitchen walls shall be dry and free from monsoon water leakage and free from fungus on the walls

 - There shall be separate space for dishwashing of soiled utensils with continuous running water

-- There shall be separate area for drying of washed utensils and place for stocking them up
+- There shall be the separate area for drying of washed utensils and place for stocking them up

 - Utensils used shall be free from metallic contamination and should not be broken/cracked utensils